United Voice

 United Voice was an Australian trade union from 1992 to 2019.
 It merged with the National Union of Workers to form the United Workers Union in 2019.
 United Voice was part of the Labor Left faction of the Australian Labor Party.

 The union was established in 1992 as the Liquor, Hospitality and Miscellaneous Union, following the merge of the Federated Miscellaneous Workers' Union of Australia and Federated Liquor and Allied Industries Employees' Union of Australia.
+In 1995 the Bakery Employees' and Salesmen's Federation of Australia amalgamated into the union.

 It was renamed United Voice from 1 March 2011.

 History

 Predecessor

 United Voice was first established in 1910 as the Watchmen, Caretakers and Cleaners Union of New South Wales (W.C.C.U.), which was created by the Organising Committee of the New South Wales Labor Council.
 The task of organisation was a difficult one, due to the casualised and isolated nature of the occupations covered.
 Under the leadership of the first Secretary of the WCCU, Joe Coote, the union adopted a pragmatic approach to increasing union membership, by including any workers not already represented by trade unions, such as paintmaking employees.
 To reflect the growing range of industries represented, on 15 December 1915 the union amalgamated with the Victorian Branch and changed its name to the Federated Miscellaneous Workers' Union.

 After steady growth over the first half of the century, including winning paid sick leave, annual leave and a forty-hour week, the union really took off in the 1950s.
 A new rank-and-file leadership led by Ray Gietzelt took over to create a vibrant, member-driven union.
 Famous campaigns during the 1950s and 1960s included organising workers paid to be Santa Clauses at Christmas and a group of dance instructors who were locked out for four months before winning their jobs back.

 The strength of the "Missos" continued to grow over the years, with membership increasing from 25,000 in 1955 to 88,000 by 1975.